stringparser/parth/readme.md

  - `regex`: an array of carefully ordered regexes
  - `regex.master`: regex aggregating what was learned
- - `store.children`: all paths added for match are here
+ - `store.children`: all paths seted for match are here

 ## why